kaacuna20/Website-house-project-searching-/README.md

 ### Features of aplication

 - Let view housing projects in Atlantico - Colombia, specifically in Puerto Colombia, Barranquilla and Soledad city, filter the search by construction company, location and city;
-- User can register and login section, personalize their profiles and save their favorites projects on their accounts;
+- User can register and login session, personalize their profiles and save their favorites projects on their accounts;
 - got the option to change their passwords or get a new password in section forgot password where the new password is sent to their email;
 - Each project page there is a comment section where each user can leave their opinions about the project;
 - There is a section for developer where can read the documentation about the API, whatching the routes to make the requests, the differents responses and restrictions;